huohuoren4/docs/python/pytest/how_to_guides/re_run.md

 New `--nf`, `--new-first` options: run new tests first followed by the rest of the tests, in both cases tests are also sorted by the file modified time, with more recent files coming first.

-## Behavior when no tests failed in the last run
+## Behavior when no tests failed in the last run {#behavior-when-no-tests-failed-in-the-last-run}

 When no tests failed in the last run, or when no cached `lastfailed` data was found, pytest can be configured either to run all of the tests or no tests, using the `--last-failed-no-failures` option, which takes one of the following values: